-Momentarily illuminates when the ignition is turned to the ON position to indicate a system check.
-If the ligh system check.
-If the light remains on, continues to flash or fails to illuminate, have the system serviced immediately.
-With the ABS light on, the anti-lock brake system is disabled and normal braking is still effective unless the brake warning light also remains illuminated with the parking brake released.
+To confirm the anti-lock brake system (ABS) warning light is functional it will momentarily illuminate when the ignition is turned to the ON position (alternatively for some vehicles when the ignition is moved from the ON position to the START position, the light will momentarily illuminate just prior to reaching the START position).
+If the light remains on, continues to flash or fails to illuminate, have the ABS serviced immediately.
+If the ABS light remains on, it means the anti-lock brake system has malfunctioned and is disabled, however, the normal brake system will still function unless the brake warning light also remains illuminated and parking brake is off.
+Refer to Brakes in the Driving chapter for more information.